Voacanga thouarsii

 Voacanga thouarsii, the wild frangipani, is a species of small tree in the family Apocynaceae.

 Description

 Voacanga thouarsii grows as a small tree up to 20 m high, with a trunk diameter of up to 80 cm.
 Its fragrant flowers feature a pale green, creamy or white corolla.
 The fruit is dark green, spotted with paired follicles, each up to 10 cm long.

 Distribution and habitat

 Voacanga thouarsii grows natively in tropical and southern Africa and in Madagascar.
 Its habitat is forest and savanna from sea-level to 600 m altitude.

 Uses

 Local medicinal uses of Voacanga thouarsii include as a treatment for wounds, sores, gonorrhoea, eczema, heart problems, hypertension, rheumatism, stomach-ache and snakebite.

+Alkaloids

+Voacangine, ibogaine, voacamine, vobtusine, voacristine, iboluteine, vobasine, 18′-decarbomethoxyvoacamine and voaluteine are shown to be present in the crude extract from the bark of Voacanga thouarsii, Roem. et Schult. var. obtusa Pichon.